zRedk/SetMeUp/README.md

 ## License

-PCBuilder is licensed under the MIT License.
+SetMeUp is licensed under the MIT License.
 See the [LICENSE](https://github.com/zRedk/PcBuilder/blob/main/LICENSE) file for details.

 ## Credits

-"PCBuilder" was developed as part of the Swift Student Challenge 2024 by [Federica Mosca](https://github.com/zRedk).
+"SetMeUp" was developed as part of the Swift Student Challenge 2024 by [Federica Mosca](https://github.com/zRedk).
 Thank you for your interest in the project!